michisee/alertmanager/README.md

 spec/default_facts.yml:
   ipaddress: '---'
 ```

 ## Beaker system tests

 To enable the ability to run Beaker system test on your module, add  the
 following entry to your `.sync.yml`and run `pdk update`.

-If image Files are existing:
+If image Files are existing in `spec/acceptance/nodesets/docker/`:

 ```yaml
 ---